moxx/chartist-plugin-fill-donut/README.md

-# Tooltip plugin for Chartist.js
+# FillDonut plugin for Chartist.js

-This plugin provides a hacky way to fill a donut before pie animation will start and add multiple html or text to the chart on differend positions.
+This plugin provides a hacky way to fill a donut before the animation will start.
+Also on board is a way to add multiple html or text elements to the Donut on different positions.
 Plugin will just work with Chartist Pie charts.

 Please visit http://gionkunz.github.io/chartist-js/plugins.html for more information.